PedroTelesFCUP/Beam_weaver/README.md

 ### Masked cross-entropy training

-Each Monte Carlo simulated interaction quantity is represented by the observed category or the bin frequency.
-This serves as the input that is used to teach the targets in each disjoint head, according to its assignment.
+For each stochastic quantity, Beam Spinner supplies the observed category or bin label from the simulated interactions, which are used as reference targets to train the corresponding heads.

 The training objective is